Best Jeeping Trails in California

 Right now, with so much of the country blanketed in snow and ice, it probably seems like a logical decision to just cozy up with cocoa and hunker down inside until the world thaws again.
 Yes, even those of us who love to go out and go off-roading as often as possible.
 Even with the doors on and the hardtop firmly in place, the cold and ice make off-roading an unpleasant and potentially dangerous venture.
 So what’s a Jeepster to do?

 First and foremost, as always, it’s important to know the rules wherever you choose to go for your off roading adventures.
 California has a wealth of trails and recreation opportunities available, and they make the knowledge pretty easy to acquire.
 Be sure to check the California Off-Highway Motor Vehicle Recreation website to get the latest information on permits, trail closures, and all those other important details so you can stay safe and legal.
 They even have a helpful section directed at out of state guests who want to partake of the off-roading adventures available.
-Most of California’s public off-roading areas require a specialized permit, but your state’s OHV permit may carry over according to California’s laws, so starting with the California OHMVR website will start your expedition off on the right foot.
+Most of the public off-road trails in California require a specialized permit, but your state’s OHV permit may carry over according to California’s laws, so starting with the California OHMVR website will start your expedition off on the right foot.

 Watch The Weather

 The other big factor, especially if you’re looking for winter-time off-roading, is going to be the weather.
 California is a long state, so don’t expect the northern end up near the Bay Area to be as mild and temperate as the weather you’ll find down near Los Angeles.
-What this means for winter Jeeping adventures, specifically, is that you can expect more trail closures in the north end of the state when winter rolls around.
-AllTrails has an interactive map of California’s public off-roading trails, complete with reviews and photos from other Jeepsters so you can get a better idea of what you’re getting into.
+What this means for winter Jeeping in California, specifically, is that you can expect more trail closures in the north end of the state when winter rolls around.
+AllTrails has an interactive map of public Jeep trails in California, complete with reviews and photos from other Jeepsters so you can get a better idea of what you’re getting into.

 Get Lost In Nature